 Ayse Dalli is a partner in our Litigation Group in Montréal.
-Her practice focuses mainly on civil and commercial litigation, including professional liability, administrative law, construction law and product liability.
+Her practice focuses mainly on civil and commercial litigation, including professional liability, product liability, administrative law, construction law and project disputes.
 She regularly pleads before the civil courts in Quebec as well as administrative and professional tribunals.
 Her strategic advice is sought in complex and high-stakes matters.
+Ayse is also a lead member of our firm’s Project Disputes Group.

 Ayse has a wide range of civil and commercial litigation experience, including with respect to representing and/or advising the following types of clients: